hazelcast/hazelcast-reference-manual/src/ClientFailureDetectors.md

 - `hazelcast.client.heartbeat.interval`: This is the interval at which client sends heartbeat messages to members.
 - `hazelcast.client.heartbeat.timeout`: This is the timeout which defines when a cluster member is suspected, because it has not sent any response back to client requests.

-The following is a declarative example showing how you can configure the Deadline Failure Detector for your client:
+The following is a declarative example showing how you can configure the Deadline Failure Detector for your client (in the client's  configuration XML file, e.g., `hazelcast-client.xml`):

 ```xml